 We have already discussed the primary reasons behind the bubbling issues.
 But, is there any way you can prevent it?
 YES, we can take some necessary steps to prevent bubbles in drywall tape.
 One of the significant ways is to ensure proper blending of the compound with ground solids.
 Let’s see a few important considerations you can hook up with:

 - DO NOT buy defected, frozen pre-mixed compound.

 - The joint compound is super-quality hygroscopic adhesive.
 So, while mixing it with solids or base materials, ensure a homogenous mixture is attained before applying it onto the wall surface.

 - Check out the consistency of mud before applying.
 After mixing, the compound should look like cake icing and gently fall out from the mixing tub.
 It should be neither too runny nor too crusty.

 - DO NOT apply mud on a moist wall.
 Moisture and uneven wall surface are major causal agents for bubbling.
 To prevent fizzes beneath the tape, ensure a smooth and moisture-free wall surface.

-- Using the right drywall accessories is one of the prerequisites of attaining fizz free tape joints.
+- Using the right drywall accessories is one of the prerequisites of attaining fizz-free tape joints.
 Use a wide flexible knife of about 5 inches to get maximum finishing.
 Or, you might also use a trowel if you have it at your disposal.

 - Avoid poor application of the mud layer.
 Always try to put a quarter inches thick layer on the surface.
 Not too much and not too little.